micopiira/vaativa-ohjelmointiprojekti-asiakashallinta/README.md

 To modify settings like database connection properties you can edit the `src/main/resources/application.properties` file.

+Tables should be automatically created by Hibernate as long as the connection settings are correct.

 All settings can also be overridden using environment variables.

 ## Building